 - Garden Grove High School

-Note: Dogs are not allowed on the grounds of the Strawberry Festival except for service animals
+Note: Dogs or pets of any kind are not allowed on the grounds of the Strawberry Festival except for service animals

 Things To Do At The Garden Grove Strawberry Festival

 Cake Cutting Ceremony: Friday, May 26, 2023 at 6:00PM – There’s enough cake to go around.
-As part of the grand opening ceremony on Friday night, the Strawberry Festival cuts the shortcake and everyone gets a free piece!
+As part of the grand opening ceremony on Friday night, the Strawberry Festival cuts gigantic Strawberry Shortcake (serves 2,000 people) and everyone gets a free piece!
 See the cake cutting and get your piece at the Showmobile at Main and Acacia Street.

 VIP Breakfast: Saturday, May 27 at 8:00AM – This is the special breakfast for the festival’s celebrities and dignitaries, plus Miss Garden Grove and Miss Outstanding Teen and their courts will be introduced here.
 The breakfast is open to the public and proceeds go to the organization We Give Thanks who provide Thanksgiving dinners for the needy.
 Breakfast will be served by La Casa Garcia and includes pancakes, eggs, sausage, bacon, and ham.
 Located at the Garden Grove Community Center: 11300 Stanford Avenue.